Content/trigger warning: terms “slave” and “slut”

 Nowadays, I combine humiliation with one of my other passions: role-playing.
 Not least because in our real roles, we often risk hurting someone, adopting a different identity allows us to shed some things.
 As a doctor, one is immune to pain towards patients.
 They can still feel demeaned by the examination, of course.
 But one has a sense of duty towards health, and if one is so instructed… you see where I’m going with this?
 In fact, we have a pretty full costume box from which we’ve created patients, animals, maids, slaves, and all sorts of roles.
 While I enjoy role-playing, I don’t like role stereotypes.
 So I enjoy scolding my teachers in a school uniform because they can’t contain themselves with excitement, or I also give orders to my staff with cat ears.

-But even without elaborate costumes, you can escape your comfort zone – of course, with explicit consent.
-Once someone is tied up, gagged, and can’t see anything, you can take them into any mental scenario that comes to mind.
-What if you’re playing in a place full of people who are just watching or even more?
+But even without elaborate costumes, escaping the comfort zone is possible—of course, with explicit consent.
+Once someone is bound, gagged, and blindfolded, you can transport them into any mental scenario that comes to mind.
+What if you’re playing in a place full of people who are only watching or even participating more?
 Or if you’re at someone’s disposal, serving as a spittoon, declared a pleasure object?
-Or just being put in the corner and having to guess what’s happening around you with your remaining senses?
-What if you create the illusion of places, people, and things, supported by equipment or just your own body?
-The kind of feeling that makes you question your own conscientiousness afterwards.
+Or perhaps just placed in a corner, relying on your remaining senses to guess what’s happening around you?
+What if you create illusions of places, people, and things, supported by equipment or just your own body?
+It creates a kind of experience that makes you question your own conscientiousness afterward.

 Conclusion: Humiliation?
 Yes, but with a special topping

-You see, in my love letter to the sense of shame, in my ice cream sandwich analogy, and in the countless examples I’ve brought here: I see myself as an ambassador of shame.
-Or as an interpreter for swearing, as an advocate for discomfort, and as an open confessor of exposure and humiliation.
-In the end, I do all these things with the deepest affection and respect for my partner.
-The difference between erotic humiliation and being an asshole is the pre-discussion about boundaries and limits, the negotiation of consent, the safeword, and extensive aftercare – which can also include an ice cream sandwich.
+You see, from my love letter to shame, my ice cream sandwich analogy, and the countless examples I’ve brought here: I see myself as an ambassador of shame.
+Or perhaps as an interpreter of swearing, a champion of discomfort, and an outspoken advocate of exposure and vulnerability.
+Ultimately, all these things I do with deep affection and respect for my partner.
+The difference between erotic humiliation and being an asshole is the pre-negotiation of boundaries and limits, the negotiation of consent, the safeword, and thorough aftercare – which may even include enjoying an ice cream sandwich.